 The silica used in hydraulic fracturing (aka : “fracking”), has other uses– glass manufacturing and toothpaste, for instance — and a few established mines have been in operation here for decades.
 But now, new companies have arrived, and land with accessible silica deposits is selling for high prices.

 In addition to a bonanza for a few lucky landowners, the new mines promise jobs and economic stimulus for the small towns and rural areas nearby.

-Two years ago, an oil company bought a tract of land in near my mother’s house, in rural Goodhue County, Minnesota.
+In 2010, an oil company bought a tract of land in near my mother’s house, in rural Goodhue County, Minnesota.
 The prospect of an open pit mine led to the formation of an opposition group, a series of public meetings, and a temporary county moratorium on frac sand mining.

 I’m a filmmaker, so I visited people who live near existing mines and interviewed them.
 They told me stories–intense truck traffic, plummeting property values, toxic silica dust–a catalog of complaints that surprised me with its variety and intensity.
 I made clips from the interviews and posted them on YouTube.

 YouTube shorts can provoke discussion (56,000 views so far), but the story of this mining boom is more complex.
 Good people are on both sides of the issue, and sometimes the facts aren’t obvious.
 “The Price of Sand” is a 1-hour documentary film that grew out of my short YouTube video project–more extensive, with new stories–a more comprehensive look at what’s happening.

 We’re working on a follow-up.
 The film will be a short, under 30 minutes in length.
 This time around, I have a partner, Producer Wendy Johnson.
 There’s more information on our Facebook page: The Price of Sand